Laptops · Resale guide

 Final Verdict — Should You Buy or Sell in 2026?

-For Buyers: If you’re a professional, student, or power user in India with a budget between ₹80,000 and ₹1,30,000, the used ASUS ExpertBook Ultra is an excellent proposition.
-It offers premium build, strong performance, and a fantastic display that’s hard to match in new laptops at this price point.
-Look for a unit in “Good” condition, ideally with less than 150 battery cycles, and ensure all ports and features work.
-Prioritize models with 32GB RAM if your work is memory-intensive.
-If your budget stretches higher, consider a newer generation ASUS ExpertBook for extended software support and potentially even more refined hardware, but be prepared to pay a significant premium.
+For buyers: If you’re a professional or power user in India with a budget between ₹80,000 and ₹1.5 lakh, the used ASUS ExpertBook Ultra in 2026 is an excellent proposition.
+It offers premium build quality, robust security, and strong performance that still holds up for demanding tasks.
+Look for units in “Good” to “Like New” condition, ideally with 16GB RAM and a 512GB SSD or more, and a battery health above 80%.
+If your budget stretches higher, consider a newer generation ASUS ExpertBook for improved battery life and potentially lighter design.

 Personalized estimate